LLC in Texas: Everything You Need to Know

 All bank card funds are subject to a convenience fee of 2.7 percent of the total charges.

 All forms and paperwork submitted for processing are normally reviewed from three to five business days upon receipt of the paperwork.
 Expedited processing companies can be found for a further per-document or form payment and should be accompanied by a written request for expedited processing.

 You can have your title checked for availability by calling the Secretary of State at (512) 463-5555 and dialing 7-1-1, or by emailing your queries to firstname.lastname@example.org.

 If you need help with forming an LLC in Texas, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.